Study for a degree in core business skills

 “Prior to studying, I worked in retail for 15 years and earned the minimum wage.
 I enjoy doing numbers, so chose to study accounting.
 I was provided guidance and support by the Ask Me! team which is why I chose MIT.

 The culture of MIT is like a supportive family.
-The helpful and supportive culture of the team here will be benefit you so you can achieve your goal easily.
+The helpful and supportive culture of the team here will benefit you so you can achieve your goal easily.

 We learned Xero and all accounts in our class, and we applied all those skills in practice within the workplace.